C-ORG/whitepaper/README.md

 This guarantees a total alignment of interests between all investors.
 Indeed, if the beneficiary organization was able to buy _FAIRs_ with the same investment ratio I than external investors, it would concretely mean that the beneficiary organization is able to buy _FAIRs_ for a fraction of the price compared to external investors (because the organization receives by definition `(1-I)%` of the amount invested).
 This difference could easily be abused by dishonest organizations and managers.

-Purchasing _FAIRs_ is also the way for the organization to reward _FAIRs_ holders.
+Purchasing _FAIRs_ is also how the organization can reward _FAIRs_ holders.
 Indeed, when the beneficiary organization buys _FAIRs_, not only does it increase the buy-back reserve, it also increases the slope of the selling curve (see detailed explanation below).

+As a consequence, in the case of an organization with off-chain revenues, buying _FAIRs_ is how the organization actually funnels its revenues to the _DAT_.
+That means that, the more revenues the organization generates, the more _FAIRs_ it accrues over time and can use to further incentivize its key stakeholders.
+Of course, the organization can also simply decide to `burn()` its _FAIRs_ if it wants to maximize the reward to _FAIR_ holders.

 <img src="images/CO-token-buyback.PNG" width="380" title="FAIRs purchase flow" alt="FAIRs purchase flow" />